ACG Virtual Grand Rounds: Career Edition

 Navigating, Networking and Negotiating Your First Job Workshop

-The ACG Women in GI Committee is hosting a program for both men and women geared towards senior GI fellows and junior faculty, addressing the specifics of both the private practice and academic job search.
-Discussions will focus on details of private practice versus academics, billing and coding basics, networking skills, negotiating skills, do’s and don’ts of interviewing, finding a job in the COVID-19 era, and achieving success after training.
-Separate breakouts for small group discussions are planned.
-This course will be offered virtually on January 16, 2021 at 10 am to 1 pm EST. This event is supported by Medtronic.
+The ACG Women in GI Committee hosted a program for both men and women geared towards senior GI fellows and junior faculty, addressing the specifics of both the private practice and academic job search.
+Discussions focused on details of private practice versus academics, billing and coding basics, networking skills, negotiating skills, do’s and don’ts of interviewing, building your online brand, and surviving GI as a new doctor.
+There were separate breakouts for small group discussions.
+This course was offered virtually on January 8, 2022 at 10 am to 1:30 pm EST.

 Career Opportunities for Women in GI Luncheon

 The ACG Women in GI Committee is hosting a program geared toward residents and trainees who are facing difficult decisions regarding the future of their medical careers.
 Female gastroenterologists from a variety of medical backgrounds will address the issues of being a female subspecialist, balancing career and family, and opportunities for women in medicine, and, more specifically, gastroenterology.
 This is a free program for attendees at the ACG 2020 Virtual Annual Scientific Meeting and Postgraduate Course.

 Each year, a special lunch exclusively for Fellows‐in‐Training is offered on Sunday during the Postgraduate Course.
 Past topics have included “”The GI Job Hunt: Finding, Interviewing, and Negotiating,” “Employment Agreements and Financial Considerations ,” “4th Year GI Fellowships,” and “What I Learned My First Year in Practice.”
 This is a free program for attendees at the ACG 2020 Virtual Annual Scientific Meeting and Postgraduate Course.